![]() Through the 35-hour ice carving competition, the teams deliver some pretty amazing art. Photo courtesy of Laura England |

 EDMONTON, AB — The Ice on Whyte Festival is an ice carving competition but it’s also a celebration of who we are and where we choose to live.
 Yes, it’s cold for a large portion of the year but there’s beauty here as well.
 This festival provides an opportunity to see what talented individuals can do with what we normally scrape off our windshields and sidewalks.

-For the first 2 days of the festival, attendees had the opportunity to see ice carvers in action.
-Ten teams from countries including China, Russia, Latvia, the Netherlands, Canada and one brave Mexican team work feverishly to complete their ice masterpieces.
+countries including China, Russia, Latvia, the Netherlands, Canada and one brave Mexican team work feverishly to complete their ice masterpieces.
 After many hours of hard work, a team of judges takes over to determine first, second and third place.

 One of those judges, Fran Cuyler states, “The contestants start carving at 6:30 am and work for a total of 35 hours over 2 ½ days.
 Following the National Ice Carving Association guidelines, we then choose a winner.”
 No slouch in the ice-carving field, Cuyler took third place in the recent Deep Freeze Festival on Alberta Avenue.

 For the remaining 7 days, patrons can view the completed sculptures and take part in many other activities.
-Upon entering the park, you’re welcomed by a pair of Oriental style dragons.
-An elaborate ice castle makes for a great photo opportunity and 2 ice slides beckon riders of all ages.
+Upon entering the park at last years event,

-The park is open to the public from 2 pm to 10 pm on weekdays and 10 am to 10 pm on weekends.
-Admission is $5.00 for adults, $2.50 for children 2-12 years old and under 2 is free.
+Admission is $6.00 for adults, $3.00 for children 2-12 years old and under 2 is free.
 Family skating is offered from 2 pm to 10 pm throughout the festival.

 If we as Albertans don’t embrace winter with a big old bear hug, the alternative is cabin fever.
 This is life in a northern town and we choose to make it fun and fulfilling.
 If we didn’t love it – or at least accept it – we wouldn’t live here.